 CAPITAL BUDGET The County's budget for projects, major repairs and improvements or additions to the County's fixed assets (streets, sidewalks, roads, sewers, parks and buildings).
 CAPITAL EXPENDITURES An expenditure of high monetary value that results in the creation or revitalization of a fixed asset.
 CAPITAL OUTLAY Items which generally have a useful life of one or more years, such as machinery, land, furniture, equipment or buildings.
 Items costing \$5,000 or more are included in the Capital Outlay expenditure category.
 CAPITAL PROJECT A program itemizing the County's acquisitions, additions and improvements to fixed assets, including buildings, building improvements and land purchases.
 CONTINGENCY A budgetary reserve set aside for emergencies or unforeseen expenditures not otherwise budgeted.
 CONTRACTED SERVICES Services rendered under contract by personnel who are not on the payroll of the jurisdiction, including all related expenses covered by the contract.
 COST ACCOUNTING Method of accounting which provides for the assembling and recording of all cost elements incurred to accomplish a purpose, carry on an activity or operation, or complete a unit of work or a specific job.

-COUNTY ELECTIONS

-OFFICER

-County clerk or registrar of elections.

-COUNTY 2000 PLAN Policy document developed by the County Board of Commissioners that created a service delivery system and finance plan.
+COUNTY ELECTIONS County clerk or registrar of elections.
+OFFICER COUNTY 2000 PLAN Policy document developed by the County Board of Commissioners that created a service delivery system and finance plan.
 The plan distinguishes between municipal and Countywide services in an attempt to achieve tax and expenditure equity.

-COUNTYWIDE PROGRAMS

-Programs that benefit all areas of the County.

-CURRENT REVENUE Revenues of a governmental unit which are available to meet expenditures of the current fiscal year.
+COUNTYWIDE Programs that benefit all areas of the County.
+PROGRAMS CURRENT REVENUE Revenues of a governmental unit which are available to meet expenditures of the current fiscal year.
 DEBT SERVICE Interest and principal on outstanding bonds due and payable during the fiscal year.
 DEBT SERVICE FUND Established to account for the accumulation of resources and for the payment of general long-term debt principal and interest.

-DELINQUENT TAXES

-Taxes remaining unpaid on and after the date on which a penalty for nonpayment is attached.
-Even though the penalty may be subsequently waived and a portion of the taxes may be abated or cancelled, the unpaid balances continue to be delinquent until abated, cancelled, paid or converted into tax liens.
+DELINQUENT TAXES Taxes remaining unpaid on and after the date on which a penalty for nonpayment is attached.
+Even though the penalty may be subsequently waived and a portion of the

-DEPARTMENT An organization device used by County management to group programs of like nature.
+DEPARTMENT

+DEPARTMENTAL

-DEPARTMENTAL RESOURCES
+RESOURCES

-Resources directly attributable to departmental efforts/activities or are otherwise required to be allocated to specific activities or purposes; also referred to as
+Resources directly attributable to departmental efforts/activities or are otherwise required to be allocated to specific activities or purposes; also referred to as taxes may be abated or cancelled, the unpaid balances continue to be delinquent until nature.